ThingLabsIo/ThingLabsIo.github.io/pages/workshop/full-day-windows/00-cs-labs.md

 ## Lab 02: Nightlight
 In this lab you will capture analog input using a light-dependent resistor (photo cell) and turn on or off an LED based on the amount of light detected.

 <a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/nightlight/">Estimated time to complete: 20-minutes.
-Go to  'Hello, Windows IoT!' ›</a>
+Go to  'Nightlight' ›</a>

-## Lab 03: Not Quite the Nest
+## Lab 03: ThingLabs Thingy&trade;
-In this lab you will build a prototype of a device similar to, but not quite, the Nest thermostat.
+In this lab you will build a device with multiple sensors and actuators.
 The device will:

-1. Captures temerature and humidity and display it on either an LCD or a connected monitor
-2. Enable input to alter the desired temperature
-3. Turn on a RED light to indicate heating and a blue LED to indicate cooling
-4. Stretch: Detects when someone approaches and comes out of sleep-mode
+* Capture the amount of ambient light
+* Increase the brightness intensity of an LED inversely to the amount of ambient light measured.
+* Capture the amount of ambient  sound
+* Display the ambient light and sound measurments on an LCD display.
+* The display will adjust its backlight brightness according to the amount of ambient light in the area.
+* Enable a button to turn on and off an LED and trigger sound.

-<a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/not-quite-the-nest/">Estimated time to complete: 20-minutes.
-Go to  'Hello, Windows IoT!' ›</a>
+<a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/thingy/">Estimated time to complete: 30-minutes.
+Go to  'Thingy' ›</a>

 ## Lab 04: Setting Up Azure IoT Hub
 In this lab you will provision a new Azure IoT Hub.
 Once you have the IoT Hub created, you will be able to create a new Azure IoT device (a software reference to your physical device) that you will use to send telemetry to Azure.